The start of Autumn

 • Looking yellow leaved and over.

-• Find the bulbils in the mud of the pond and replace them in their baskets.
+• Find the bulbils in the mud of the pond near the basket and replace them in their baskets.

 What your pond plants will look like at the start of Autumn: